Permissive software license: License compatibility

+In general permissive licenses have good license compatibility with most other software licenses in most situations.

 Due to their non-restrictiveness, most permissive software licenses are even compatible with copyleft licenses, which are incompatible with most other licenses.
 Some older permissive licenses, such as the 4-clause BSD license, the PHP License, and the OpenSSL License, have clauses requiring advertising materials to credit the copyright holder, which made them incompatible with copyleft licenses.
-Popular modern permissive licenses, however, such as the MIT License, the 3-clause BSD license and the zlib license, don't include advertising clauses and are generally compatible with copyleft licenses.
+Popular modern permissive licenses, however, such as the MIT License, the 3-clause BSD license and the zlib license, do not include advertising clauses and are generally compatible with copyleft licenses.

 Some licenses do not allow derived works to add a restriction that says a redistributor cannot add more restrictions.
 Examples include the CDDL and MsPL.
 However such restrictions also make the license incompatible with permissive free-software licenses.